charles25565/unified-bootc-images/README.md

 Some arguments you may want to change are:

 * `repo`: Change it to the repo filename accessible from the build context (such as `almalinux9.repo`)
 * `excludes`: Change it to the list of excluded packages.
-You can find the correct ones by examining the workflow file.
+You can find the correct ones by examining the workflow matrix.
+If it is missing, just leave `excludes` blank.